mlatu-lang/mlatu/README.md

 License
 -------

-mlatu is licensed under the Cooperative Software License.
-For the terms of this license, see [the local copy](/LICENSE.md) or [the formatted web version](https://lynnesbian.space/csl/formatted).
+mlatu, like all mlatu-lang projects, is licensed under https://mlatu-lang.github.io/license/